jbcodeforce/java-studies/docs/quarkus.md

     * Write manifest and signatures
     * Generate dockerfile and build the image on server
     * Push image to private registry
-    * Apply the manifests: service account, service, image stream, build config, and deployment config
+    * Apply the manifests: service account, service, image stream, build config, and deployment config as defined by the generated `openshift.yaml`
 * Three pods are visible: build, deploy and running app.

 **Some customization needed**.